timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2025-08-29

 - Just Chatting as we Get started & warmed up.
-- Created a Good Morning Turtles scene to try using.
 - Create content for Discord announcements/event thing.
 - Create an announcement trailer for 100 day game to run on socials, stream etc.
 - Plan out the Great Lakes trip?!